Chelsea news: Cesar Azpilicueta says Frank Lampard's youth revolution is the right approach | Goal.com

 "I think that this situation is something that people felt with Chelsea that we win trophies in the academy but then we just send 40 players on loan and don't get them to the first team.
 I think in the last few years we have changed this.

-"They are still winning trophies in the academy and some are getting minutes on the pitch with the academy players so I think it is what we all want - to get academy players into the first team.
+"They are still winning trophies in the academy and some are getting minutes on the pitch so I think it is what we all want - to get academy players into the first team.

-"I think Chelsea is a big team and it is difficult to get in the first team but they are doing a very good job and we are seeing it now and we are sure we will get more and more through the years.
+"I think Chelsea is a big team and it is difficult to get in the first team, but they are doing a very good job.
+We are seeing it now and we are sure we will get more and more through the years.
 We are ready to have a very strong team."

 With Gary Cahill and David Luiz having departed Chelsea this summer, Azpilicueta ranks as one of the few senior figures left at Stamford Bridge.